CBD Oil for Sore Throat: How Does It Relieve Flu Symptoms?

 Gram-positive bacteria are known to cause a sore throat.

-Although these studies suggest that CBD may be beneficial for patients with a sore throat, we still need more direct clinical evidence to prove CBD’s efficacy in the long run.
+Although these studies suggest that CBD may be beneficial for patients with sore throats, we still need more direct clinical evidence to prove CBD’s efficacy in the long run.

 CBD for Sore Throat Pain